-Campuses that receive an accountability rating of Met Standard are eligible to earn distinction designations.
+Districts and campuses that receive accountability ratings of A, B, C, or D are eligible to earn distinction designations.
 Distinction designations are awarded for achievement in several areas and are based on performance relative to a group of campuses of similar type, size, grade span, and student demographics.
-The distinction designation indicators are typically separate from those used to assign accountability ratings.
-Districts that receive a rating of A, B, C, or D are eligible for a distinction designation in postsecondary readiness.
+Districts are eligible for a distinction designation in postsecondary readiness.
 Please see "Chapter 6-Distinction Designations" for more information.

-2018 Accountability System School Types
+2020 Accountability System School Types

-Every campus is labeled as one of four school types according to its grade span based on 2017-18 enrollment data reported in the fall TSDS PEIMS submission.
+Every campus is labeled as one of four school types according to its grade span based on 2019-20 enrollment data reported in the fall TSDS PEIMS submission.
 The four types-elementary school, middle school, elementary/secondary (also referred to as K-12), and high school-are illustrated by the table on the following page.
 The table shows every combination of grade levels served by campuses in Texas and the number of campuses that serve each of those combinations.
 The shading indicates the corresponding school type.

 To find out how a campus that serves a certain grade span is labeled, find the lowest grade level reported as being served by that campus along the leftmost column and the highest grade level reported as being served along the top row.
 The shading of the cell where the two grade levels intersect indicates which of the four school types that campus is considered.
 The number inside the cell indicates how many campuses in Texas serve that grade span.
-For example, a campus that serves early elementary (EE) through grade four is labeled elementary school; there are 179 campuses that serve only that grade span.
-A campus that serves grades five and six only is labeled middle school, and there are 139 such campuses statewide.
+For example, a campus that serves early elementary (EE) through grade four is labeled elementary school; there are 171 campuses that serve only that grade span.
+A campus that serves grades five and six only is labeled middle school, and there are 122 such campuses statewide.